-When planning to send a postal campaign, the communication need will help you set your objective.
-For example, is the direct mail marketing campaign objective too?
+When planning to send a postal campaign, it is first important to determine what is exactly you are wanting to achieve.
+For example, is the direct mail marketing campaign objective to:

-Direct mail marketing can be more than just sending an addressed letter through the post.
-There is the opportunity to deliver items unaddressed with door drop media.
-Door drop media can allow more creative freedom than addressed mail, as the item does not need to carry an address.
+There is the opportunity to deliver items unaddressed with door-drop media.
+This can allow more creative freedom than addressed mail, as the item does not need to carry an address.
 Targeting is carried out by audience demographics and specific geographical areas.
 No use of personal data is needed within the targeting of the campaign or within the mailing item

 Partially addressed mail offers a GDPR compliant way of reaching specific audiences and homes.
 Items are targeted using demographic and specific geography and items use the postal address information (street, town, county and postcode) but do not need to show the personal details of the recipient’s name.

 Partially addressed mail is a hybrid of both unaddressed door drop media and traditional direct mail.

 Your direct mail marketing campaign will need to connect to your specific audience.
 These are the people you plan to communicate your message with via your postal campaign.
 The target audience should be defined by the campaign objectives.
 Any data records used to build your target audience groups must be clean and up to date, compiling with the Data Protection Act 2018.

 If you do not have data for your campaign, you could consider buying or renting a mailing list or working with a planning and insight specialist to create the most relevant delivery schedule based on your geo-demographic needs.

 How much money is available for this direct mail marketing campaign and what are your expectations for the return on investment?
 These questions are key to establishing how many people the direct mailing can reach and the overall cost to the business.
 The cost of the mailing may be influenced by:

 - The creative (size, format and weight of the item)